The Fungarium of Yugra State University

 Study Extent

-Currently the database holds 7020 collection objects, 15322 preparations, and 5 Type specimens (1 isotype, 1 holotype and 3 paratypes).Sampling
+Currently the database holds about 10K collection objects, 18K preparations, and 5 Type specimens (1 isotype, 1 holotype and 3 paratypes).Sampling

 Specimens in the collection are accumulated by direct observation and extraction of fruiting structures of fungi.
 The two major approaches are used: observation and collection of fruiting structures of larger fungi (macromycetes) by naked eye, and lens observations of substrates followed by extraction of smaller fruiting structures of discomycetes, hyphomycetes, pyrenomycetes etc. A common procedure of collecting, describing and preserving specimens recommended for inventories of macrofungi is used (Mueller et al., 2004, Biodiversity of fungi).Quality Control